Classic Lightweights UK

 Theo Parsons of Altrincham was one of the many frame builders who set up shop in the Manchester area immediately after WWII.

 He was born in 1917 in Broadway, Worcestershire.
-In the 1930's he raced bicycles, mostly in the Cotswolds area.
+In the 1930's he raced bicycles, mostly in the Cotswolds area, sadly he died in June 2015 aged 98 years.
 During WWII he served in Northenden and Wythenshawe as an aerial artillery gunner in the Royal Artillery.
 After the war he worked in Billy Burrell's cycle shop in Timperley for a few years until, in 1948, he set up his own cycle shop in the Manchester Road in Broadheath, Altrincham.
 At this shop he sold cycling accessories, was an agent for Thanet frames, and built his own bespoke frames.

 In the late 50's, he moved his shop to Brooks's Drive, Timperley, Altrincham.
 Whilst there, he also undertook to do frame enamelling for Pemberton's who were located in Sale and produced a cycle called the Pemberton Arrow.
 In all Theo produced approximately 100 frames.
 In the mid-1960's, Theo closed up shop and moved to a smallholding at Fells Tosside in North Yorkshire, where he lives to this day.